elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 \end{equation}
 $$

-## 4 Parameter of Beta Distribution
+## 4 Parameters of Beta Distribution

 PDF of the Beta distribution has two concentration parameters; $\alpha$ and $\beta.$  When these concentration parameters get larger, resulting